About National Parks in Croatia

 This small group of islands just off the southwestern coast of Istria protect excellent tracts of unspoilt Mediterranean vegetation.
 The islands have been off limits to tourists for much of their recent history which has led inadvertently to their ecological importance - President Tito and earlier an Austrian industrialist made them their private domains.
 The larger island (Veli Brijun) has a safari park which holds a collection of animals, offered as diplomatic gifts to President Tito, as well as some fine Roman and Byzantine ruins.

 Within the central part of the Croatian Adriatic, at the mid-way point between Šibenik and Zadar there is a group of islands called Kornati.
-Due to its exceptionally beautiful landscape, interesting geomorphology, diversity of the coastline and especially because of the rich bio-diversity of the marine ecosystem, the greater part of the Kornati Maritime Zone has been declared a national park .
-Today, the National Park of “Kornati” occupies an area of about 220 km2 and it includes 89 islands, islets and cliffs, alltogether with a coastline about 238 km.
+Due to its exceptionally beautiful landscape, interesting geomorphology, diversity of the coastline and especially because of the rich bio-diversity of the marine ecosystem, the greater part of the Kornati Maritime Zone was declared a National Park in 1980.
+Today, the National Park of “Kornati” occupies an area of about 220 km2 which includes 89 islands, islets and cliffs, together with a coastline about 238 km long.
 In fact the park protects the reefs and waters too and 75% of the park area is sea.
 The white limestone under the coastal shallows gives the incredibly beautiful blue colour of the sea.
 The cliffs in the southwest rise up to 80m and are the highest coastal feature along the Croatian Adriatic.

-The big city lives with the silent beat of history, a lively spirit of the young and its particular Mediterranean charm.
-The first inhabitant of Split was the Roman emperor Diocletian who started to build his palace in this friendly bay around 293 AD.
+Ancient mixed with modern wrapped up with lots of Mediterranean spirit.
+The first inhabitant of Split was the Roman emperor Diocletian who started to build his palace here around 293 AD.
 After his abdication he withdrew to this luxurious palace of about 30 thousand square meters.

 Biograd Na Moru

-Zadar is a city of exceptional history and rich cultural heritage, a city of tourism.
+Zadar is a city of exceptional history and rich cultural heritage.

-Knin is located near source of river Krka, at the three border point of Lika, Bosnia and Dalmatia, at a cross-roads of important routes between the interior and coast, which is why Knin is often called Key of Croatia and Door to Dalmatia.
-The city of Knin is rich in cultural and historical monuments and natural highlights whose power and beauty leave visitors breathless.
-Almost 6.000 of the 17.000 inhabitants are younger than 19; this certainly gives this town the right to be proud as the holder of the title of the youngest city in Croatia.
+Knin is located near source of river Krka, at the three border points of Lika, Bosnia and Dalmatia, at a cross-roads of important routes between the interior and coast, which is why Knin is often called Key of Croatia and Door to Dalmatia.
+The city of Knin is rich in cultural and historical monuments and natural highlights.
+Almost 6,000 of the 17,000 inhabitants are younger than 19; this gives Knin the right to hold the title of the youngest city in Croatia.